eval/envied/README.md

     gem 'envied'

-Then bundle:
+...then bundle:

     $ bundle

-And generate the `Envfile`:
+...and generate the `Envfile`:

     $ bundle exec envied init